broadinstitute/jade-data-repo-client-example/src/main/python/README.md

 pip install data-repo-client
 ```

-4. Start up VSCode, then select `View -> Command Palette -> Jupyter: Create New Blank Jupyter Notebook`
+4. Start up VSCode, then select `View -> Command Palette -> Create: New Jupyter Notebook`
 (or open an already existing notebook)

-5. In the Jupyter menubar, select `Jupyter Server -> Existing`, paste the URL
+5. In the Jupyter menubar, select `Select Kernel -> Existing Jupyter Server`, paste the URL
 from step 2 in the input box, and press `Enter` to confirm your input.
 You
 should see a green lock icon next to the URL if this process is successful.